vEnhance/1802/src/mt1.typ

 #import "@local/evan:1.0.0":*

-= Challenge review problems for everything up to here <ch-mt1>
+= Challenge review problems up to Midterm Exam 1 <ch-mt1>

 This is a set of six more difficult problems that I crafted for my students to help them prepare for their first midterm exam